-Adherent culture Suspension culture Appropriate for most cell types, including primary cultures Appropriate for cells adapted to suspension culture and a few other cell lines that are nonadhesive (e.g., hematopoietic) Requires periodic passaging, but allows easy visual inspection under inverted microscope Easier to passage, but requires daily cell counts and viability determination to follow growth patterns; culture can be diluted to stimulate growth Cells are dissociated enzymatically (e.g., GibcoTM TrypLETM Express Enzyme, trypsin) or mechanically Does not require enzymatic or mechanical dissociation Growth is limited by surface area, which may limit product yields Growth is limited by concentration of cells in the medium, which allows easy scale-up Requires tissue culture-treated vessel Can be maintained in culture vessels that are not tissue culture-treated, but requires agitation (i.e., shaking or stirring) for adequate gas exchange Used for cytology, harvesting products continuously, and many research applications Used for bulk production, batch harvesting, and many research applications
+Adherent Culture Suspension Culture Appropriate for most cell types, including primary cultures.
+Appropriate for cells adapted to suspension culture and a few other cell lines that are nonadhesive (e.g., hematopoietic).
+Requires periodic passaging, but allows easy visual inspection under inverted microscope.
+Easier to passage, but requires daily cell counts and viability determination to follow growth patterns; culture can be diluted to stimulate growth.
+Cells are dissociated enzymatically (e.g., TrypLETM Express, trypsin) or mechanically.
+Does not require enzymatic or mechanical dissocation.
+Growth is limited by surface area, which may limit product yields.
+Growth is limited by concentration of cells in the medium, which allows easy scale-up.
+Requires tissue-culture treated vessel.
+Can be maintained in culture vessels that are not tissue-culture treated, but requires agitation (i.e., shaking or stirring) for adequate gas exhange.
+Used for cytology, harvesting products continuously, and many research applications.
+Used for bulk production, batch harvesting, and many research applications.

+Media

-Media The culture medium is the most important component of the culture environment, because it provides the necessary nutrients, growth factors, and hormones for cell growth, as well as regulating the pH and the osmotic pressure of the culture.
+The culture medium is the most important component of the culture environment, because it provides the necessary nutrients, growth factors, and hormones for cell growth, as well as regulating the pH and the osmotic pressure of the culture.

-Although initial cell culture experiments were performed using natural media obtained from tissue extracts and body fluids, the need for standardization and media quality, as well as increased demand, led to the development of chemically defined media.
+Although initial cell culture experiements were performed using natural media obtained from tissue extracts and body fluids, the need for standardization and media quality, as well as an increased demand led to the development of chemically defined media.
 The three basic classes of media are basal media, reduced-serum media, and serum-free media, which differ in their requirement for supplementation with serum.